Maladera allopruinosa

 Maladera allopruinosa is a species of beetle of the family Scarabaeidae.
 It is found in the lowlands of Nepal and northern India (the foot of the Himalayas).

 Description

 Adults reach a length of about 9.3–10.6 mm.
 They have a reddish-brown to dark brown, oval body.
-The upper surface is mostly dull and glabrous, except for a few hairs and the lateral clia of the pronotum and elytra.
+The upper surface is mostly dull and glabrous, except for a few hairs and the lateral cilia of the pronotum and elytra.